LootToken/Loot-Marketplace-Framework/README.md

 #### Overview
-- LootClicker is our f2p MMO casual clicker game.
+- LootClicker is a f2p MMO casual clicker game.
 - It was built from the ground up specifically for the NEO blockchain and as a game to play casually or on the side while trading cryptocurrencies.
 - The centralized aspect of game logic itself is managed by an authoritative server, every action which may effect the in game economy and value of assets is verified and accepted by the server, this will attempt to remove all cheating from the game to properly simulate an in game economy.
 - Players can earn items from crates, or in decentralized game modes.